arayabrain/space-engineers-ai-spaceship-generator/user-study/assets/quickstart_usermode.md

 You can see the current iteration number on the left, and check system messages in the "**Log**" window on the right.

+You can reinitialize the population by clicking the corresponding button (beware: it may take a while for the reinitialization to complete).

 You can also follow this video tutorial: